Icinga/icinga2/doc/4-configuring-icinga-2.md

 Notifications for check alerts are an integral part or your Icinga 2 monitoring stack.

-The shipped example defines two notification apply rules for hosts and services.
+The examples in this file define two notification apply rules for hosts and services.
 Both `apply` rules match on the same condition: They are only applied if the nested dictionary attribute `notification.mail` is set.